ItalyPaleAle/SMConfig/README.md

 # You can use a custom prefix by changing envVarPrefix,
 # for example to CUSTOMPREFIX_
 $ CUSTOMPREFIX_DATABASE_PASSWORD=Passw0rd node myapp.js

+# You can update a nested object, for example oauth.secretKe, using double udnerscores
+$ APPSETTING_OAUTH__SECRET_KEY=Secr3t node myapp.js
 ````

 When **`options.flatten`** is true, as per default value, the configuration data is also "flattened" into a dictionary that uses "dot notation".
 For example, imagine the following configuration: